-McDonald Hall, a carpeted residence hall with semi-private bathrooms, was completed in 1965.
+McDonald Hall, a residence hall with semi-private bathrooms, was completed in 1965.
 It houses upperclass women.

-Newman Hall, a carpeted residence hall with semi-private bathrooms, was completed in 1967.
+Newman Hall, a residence hall with semi-private bathrooms, was completed in 1967.
 It houses upperclass men.

 Ferrell Hall, built in 1893 and recently renovated, was originally St. Benedict's Abbey.
-It now houses upperclass men and women on separate floors in two, three, four, and six person suites.
+It now houses upperclass women in two, three, four, and six person suites.

 St. Scholastica Hall opened in 2005.
-It houses freshmen and sophomore women in a community housing style.
+It houses freshmen women in a community housing style.

-Kremmeter, Legacy, and Wolf Halls, three separate apartment-style buildings, are scheduled to open in fall 2008.
-Kremmeter houses upperclass women, Wolf houses upperclass men and Legacy is a community building on the first floor with housing for upperclass women on the second floor.
+Kremmeter, Legacy, and Wolf Halls, three separate apartment-style buildings, opened in fall 2008.
+Kremmeter houses upperclass men, Wolf houses upperclass women and Legacy is a community building on the first floor with housing for upperclass men on the second floor.

-Campus housing includes six campus houses that are available to upperclass students who commit to service projects on campus and in the community.
+Campus housing includes four campus houses that are available to upperclass students who commit to service projects on campus and in the community.